 Melissa Nightingale stays at Fairmont's Franz Klammer Lodge in Telluride, Colorado.

-: It's hard to go wrong in a location like Telluride.
+Location: It's hard to go wrong in a location like Telluride.
 This old mining town, which has been turned into a ski destination, is surrounded on all sides by stunning views, so any accommodation you choose here will be extraordinary.

 The lodge is in Telluride Mountain Village, the resort-filled area over the hill from Telluride town.
 But travel between the two is easy thanks to the free gondola service that runs until midnight during weekdays, and 2am on weekends.
 The mountain village is easily walkable and the lodge is handy to plenty of cafes, bars and restaurants, plus a few shops to get all your tourist needs.